jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 - Route 53 health checkers are outside the VPC.
 - They can't access **private** endpoints (private VPC or on-premises resource).
-- You can create a **CloudWatch Metric** and associate a **CloudWatch Alarm**, then create a Health Check that checks the alarm itself.
+- We can create a **CloudWatch Metric** and associate a **CloudWatch Alarm**, then create a Health Check that checks the alarm itself.

 ## 2.7.
 Routing Policies